-132kV networks shall be designed to operate within their Network Capability under Intact Network, Secured Outage and Secured OT Outage conditions.
+66kV and 33kV networks shall be designed to operate within their Network Capability under Intact Network, Secured Outage and Secured OT Outage conditions.

 NGED networks shall also be designed so they may be operated within their Network Capability for Secured Next Faults and OT Secured Next Faults.
-For example, under Secured Outage conditions an interconnected/parallel network could be re-configured as a radial network so that for further Secured Next Faults, protection systems will not only clear the fault but also disconnect the associated Load, preventing remaining healthy circuits from being overloaded.
+For example, under Secured Outage conditions an interconnected/parallel network could be re-configured as a radial network so that for further Secured Next Faults, protection systems will not only clear these faults but also disconnect the associated Load, preventing remaining healthy circuits from being overloaded.